Patterson-UTI Energy Inc. (PTEN) Shares Up Despite Recent Market Volatility

-Patterson-UTI Energy Inc. (NASDAQ: PTEN)’s stock price has increased by 1.65 compared to its previous closing price of 11.51.
-However, the company has seen a 8.03% increase in its stock price over the last five trading sessions.
+Patterson-UTI Energy Inc. (NASDAQ: PTEN)’s stock price has increased by 0.16 compared to its previous closing price of 12.23.
+Nevertheless, the company has seen a gain of 3.99% in its stock price over the last five trading days.

 Is It Worth Investing in Patterson-UTI Energy Inc. (NASDAQ: PTEN) Right Now?

-The price-to-earnings ratio for Patterson-UTI Energy Inc. (NASDAQ: PTEN) is 16.71x, which is above its average ratio.
-Moreover, the 36-month beta value for PTEN is 2.30.
+Patterson-UTI Energy Inc. (NASDAQ: PTEN) has a higher price-to-earnings ratio of 17.50x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.30.

 Click Here to Download the FREE Report.